qmetry/qmetry-test-management-maven-plugin/README.md

 * **platform (optional)** - Platform Id or Platform Name

 #### Important Points
+* Project name, key or id can be provided in 'project' or 'qtmProject' parameter, if both are provided then 'project' will be ignored.
 * Automation Hierarchy which will be used to parse test result files on QTM is only supported for TestNG and JUnit framework.
 * cycle refers to the Cycle Name in QMetry Test Management, and must be included in Release specified by release field of your project.
 * testsuite should include Test Suite Key or Id from your QMetry Test Management project.
 Ignore the field if you want to create a new Test Suite for the results.